 Underneath The Trailer

 Some trailers have a covering underneath, enclosing everything.
-In this case, you won't see much.
-You can still check for:
+In such a case, you won't see much.
+Regardless, you can still check for:

 Outside Utility Connections

 These are your power, cable, water connections and RV sewer hose adapter.
 Make sure all are accessible and damage-free.
 Most of all, make sure they work!

 Yep, if you are serious about buying, the trailer needs to be connected to a tow vehicle, and you should tow the trailer.